MacHu-GWU/cottonformation-project/README.rst

 Getting Help
 ------------------------------------------------------------------------------

-To avoid asking duplicate questions, I recommend to post your question in the `GITHUB ISSUE BOARD <https://github.com/MacHu-GWU/cottonformation-project/issues>`_ so other people may see the discussion and solution too.
+1. The easiest way to learn the best practice is to **learn by example**.
+You can start from `cottonformation by example <https://cottonformation.readthedocs.io/en/latest/01-cottonformation-by-example/index.html>`_

-And there's a `cottonformation community <https://gitter.im/cottonformation/community>`_ on gitter to ask questions to the author.
+2. Second method is to `submit an GitHub issue <https://github.com/MacHu-GWU/cottonformation-project/issues>`_.
+So other people may see the discussion and solution too.
+In addition there's a `cottonformation community <https://gitter.im/cottonformation/community>`_ **on gitter to directly ASK THE AUTHOR**.

 .. image:: https://badges.gitter.im/cottonformation/community.svg
     :target: https://gitter.im/cottonformation/community